JaneLdq/coursera-deep-learning/C2_Improving_Deep_Neural_Networks/README.md

 * **epsilon** is used to prevent the denominator to be zero

 #### Adam Optimization Algorithm
+Adam algorithm combines the Momentum and RMS algorithms togather.

 *Initialize v<sub>dW</sub>=0, S<sub>dW</sub>=0, v<sub>db</sub>=0, S<sub>db</sub>=0, <br>For iteration t, compute dW, db using current mini-batch and then do the gradient descent as formula shown below:*